• Buy From Us

 If your partner wants to be with other people while you are monogamous, you may feel hurt and rejected.
 After all, society instills in us the impulse to find “the one” from an early age.
 If you are not monogamous, the idea of monogamy may suffocate you, and you may despise your monogamous partner’s expectations.

 First and foremost, just because you are different in this regard does not imply that one of you is incorrect.
-What that means is that if you want to be together, you’ll both have to make sacrifices.
+That means you’ll have to make sacrifices if you want to be together.
 Remember that this applies to all long-term relationships.

 The most essential thing is to be open and honest with each other about your relationship goals and any issues you may have.
 That way, you might be able to come up with a set of relationship guidelines or a contract that allows you to be happy together.

-If you’re the monogamous partner, you could remark, for example, that you’d like to meet your partner’s other partners.
-If you are not monogamous, you have the right to request that your other partners be treated with dignity.
+If you’re a monogamous partner, you could remark, for example, that you’d like to meet your partner’s other partners.
+If you are not monogamous, you can request that your other partners be treated with dignity.

 Some of our communication tips can be relevant here.

-The key thing is that you keep to your relationship rules once you’ve agreed on them unless you both agree to change them.
+The key is to keep to your relationship rules once you agree to them unless you agree to change them.
 Breaking the rules, lying, cheating, or failing to consider each other’s feelings will all put your relationship under additional stress (and, of course, that goes for monogamous relationships as well).

 How do you deal with a non-monogamous relationship?

-People in ethically non-monogamous relationships must become comfortable with talking openly about their feelings, needs, and desires, as well as being attentive to other people.
+People in ethically non-monogamous relationships must become comfortable with talking openly about their feelings, needs, and desires and being attentive to others.
 Active listening and empathy are necessary, Taylor says.

 What is a unicorn in dating?